 Walking without direction

-A few days later I rejoined with Alice and Saji in the ashram.
-I remember the awkward moment of throwing myself into the arms of Saji, not feeling particularly embraced or even warm in my heart, even thinking: ”What am I doing here?”
+A few days later I rejoined with Alice and Seku in the ashram.
+I remember the awkward moment of throwing myself into the arms of Seku, not feeling particularly embraced or even warm in my heart, even thinking: ”What am I doing here?”
 There was no trace of the original feeling of importance of meeting him.
 There was only the fumbling after dusty memories.

 Oh my, the stories we tell ourselves to feel better about the wrong choices we make.
 The feeling of being in the wrong place didn’t disappear, not even for a second.